Perched above the road that snakes through the Grindelwald in the Bernese Alps, is the classy Hotel Belvedere.

 The hotel opened in 1907 and has been in the same family, the Hausers, for three generations.
 It looks like a dinkier version of Wes Anderson’s Grand Budapest Hotel, with its pale pink walls and backdrop of snow-topped mountains.

-Yet there’s nothing tired or old fashioned about this impressive 4-star hotel.
-While Hotel Belvedere fits comfortably in its alpine setting amongst the wooden chalets, it has a modern interior and a commitment to sustainability through solar power.
+Yet there’s nothing tired or old fashioned about this impressive superior 4-star hotel.
+While Hotel Belvedere fits comfortably in its alpine setting amongst the wooden chalets, it has a modern interior and a commitment to sustainability through hydropower.

 Couples and adult groups would fit in well here.
 The spacious lobby overlooks a large terrace decked out with pretty wicker furniture, where you can sip your favourite tipple while looking at the mountain views.

 While the hotel feels rather grown-up, they also cater for families and make every effort to make children feel welcome.
 There’s a special children’s menu in the restaurant and board games to keep the family entertained.

 There are 56 rooms at Hotel Belvedere, ranging from the standard double to family rooms that can accommodate up to nine people.
 All rooms have balconies overlooking the Grindelwald valley, and some have views of the perilous and world-famous Eiger mountain.

 Rooms are spacious and colourfully decorated with a cosy seating corner and tea making facilities.
 Our bathroom was large and spotlessly clean, with two basins and a bath big enough for two.
 Happily the shower gel, shampoo and conditioner were attached to the wall in large separate containers, so there was enough for more than one wash.